temporalio/documentation/docs/application-development-guide.md

 Workflows in Python are classes.

-Specify the `@workflow.defn` decorator on the Workflow class.
-To mark the entry point method to be invoked, use the `workflow.run` decorator.
+Specify the [`@workflow.defn`](https://python.temporal.io/temporalio.workflow.html) decorator on the Workflow class to register a Workflow class.

+Use the [`workflow.run`](https://python.temporal.io/temporalio.workflow.html#run) to mark the entry point method to be invoked.
+This must be set on one asynchronous method defined on the same class as `@workflow.defn`.
+Run methods have positional parameters.

 ```python
 @workflow.defn